 Approach: While language barriers can pose a challenge to getting messages to certain demographics or target audiences, our team has experience eliminating that barrier.
 We crafted a COVID-19 safety campaign to reach the older Russian-speaking community for our client.

-Solution: Our Media Planning team identified all relevant churches within the community (identified as a key criteria for the primary audience), the social media pages for the churches, and other interests specific to the community.
+Solution: Our Media Planning team identified all relevant locations within the community, the locations’ social media pages, and other interests specific to the community.
 We spoke with community leaders for on-the-ground insights and ultimately found the best value for the budget.
 On social media, we placed a higher budget behind specific zip codes for the areas most at-risk.